-The monitoring team reviewed the records of the 88 HCBS Waiver consumers and 10 supplemental sample consumers for special incidents during the review period.
+The monitoring team reviewed the records of the 89 HCBS Waiver consumers and 10 supplemental sample consumers for special incidents during the review period.
 ACRC reported all special incidents for the sample selected for the HCBS Waiver review.
-For the supplemental sample, the service providers reported all ten incidents to ACRC within the required timeframes, and ACRC subsequently transmitted all 10 special incidents to DDS within the required timeframes.
+For the supplemental sample, the service providers reported nine of the ten incidents to ACRC within the required timeframes, and ACRC subsequently transmitted eight of the ten special incidents to DDS within the required timeframes.
 ACRC's follow-up activities for the 10 consumer incidents were timely and appropriate for the severity of the situation.